sofirij/assembly_website_nodejs/README.md

 # LC3 Assembler Web Application

 This project is a web-based LC3 assembler built with Node.js, Express, and CodeMirror.
-It allows users to write LC3 assembly code in the browser, assemble it using a native executable, and view the resulting binary code.
+It allows users to write LC3 assembly code in the browser, assemble it using a server side assembler.

 ## Features

 - **Assembly Editor:** Write LC3 assembly code with syntax highlighting and tab support using CodeMirror.
 - **Binary Viewer:** View the assembled binary code in a read-only editor.
 - **One-Click Assemble:** Convert assembly code to binary with a single button click.
-- **Native Assembler Integration:** Uses a C-based assembler executable (`assembler.exe`) on the backend for accurate assembly.
+- **Client Assembler Integration:** No need to worry about delays when assembling is performed on the client side.

 ## How It Works

-1. **Frontend:**
-   - Users write LC3 assembly code in the browser.
+- Users write LC3 assembly code in the browser
-   - Clicking "Assemble" sends the code to the backend via a POST request.
+- Clicking the assembly button would initiate the assembling process

-2. **Backend:**
-   - The Express server receives the code and runs `assembler.exe`, passing the code as input.
-   - The assembler processes the code and returns the binary output.
-   - The server responds with the binary code as JSON.

-3. **Frontend:**
+- Any errors whether semantic or syntactic, will be pointed out in a user friendly manner (still in dev)
+- If there are no errors, the assembled version of your code would be shown in a human readable format (i.e a description of the assembly before conversion)
-   - The binary code is displayed in the read-only binary editor.
+- The binary code is displayed in the read-only binary editor

 ## Getting Started